-Requires coordinated care organizations (CCOs), commercial insurers, Public Employees' Benefit Board (PEBB) and Oregon Educators Benefit Board (OEBB), by January 1, 2023, to spend at least 12 percent of premiums on primary care.
+Requires coordinated care organizations (CCOs), commercial insurers, Public Employees' Benefit Board (PEBB) and Oregon Educators Benefit Board (OEBB), by January 1, 2023, to spend at least 12 percent of the CCOs total expenditures for physical and mental health care provided to members, except for expenditures on prescription drugs, vision care and dental care.
 Requires insurers that spend less than 12 percent of their premiums on primary care to develop a plan to increase spending on primary care by at least one percent each year.
-Requires CCOs and commercial insurers that participate in a federal primary care program to offer similar payment methodologies to all state-recognized patient-centered primary care homes that serve covered enrollees.

-Grants Oregon Health Authority (OHA) and Department of Consumer and Business Services rulemaking authority to implement provisions of the measure.
+Requires CCOs and commercial insurers, that participate in a federal primary care program, to offer similar payment methodologies to all state-recognized patient-centered primary care homes that serve covered enrollees.
+Grants Oregon Health Authority (OHA) and Department of Consumer and Business Services (DCBS) rulemaking authority to implement provisions of the measure.
+Requires the carriers to report to DCBS on or before October 1 of each year.
 Requires PEBB and OEBB to report annually to the Legislative Assembly on progress toward achieving the 12 percent rate.
 Defines prominent carriers as insurers with an annual premium income of \$50 million or more.
 Authorizes OHA to convene a collaborative to advise and assist in the implementation of a Primary Care Transformation Initiative.
 Requires collaborative to report annually to the Oregon Health Policy Board and Legislative Assembly on primary care spending targets and implementation of transformation initiative.